Duty to Nation: How Nationalism Works for Democracy in Asia

 Manuscript is currently under review.

 When the Asian Financial Crisis hit South Korea in 1997, thousands of citizens lined up in the bitter January cold to donate their personal gold for the bankrupt state.
 What followed spectacularly defied the odds: not only did the South Korean economy eventually recover, but its young democracy also survived.
 For many reasons, South Korean democracy should not have pulled through.
 On top of a severe economic recession, it was also fighting against strong currents of ethnic nationalism, Confucian cultural legacies, and widespread elite corruption—all factors that are detrimental to democratic success.
 What explains this unlikely resilience?

 I find that beliefs about the representation linkage between “my” nation and the democratic state in which one lives matter critically.
 Nations, like other special communities, have moral pull: members often feel an intrinsic sense of obligation to contribute to the group’s welfare.
 When the democratic state is seen to represent “my” nation—when linkage is strong—the nation’s moral ties are politicized in support of the state, framing citizen contributions as a matter of duty, rather than payoffs.
-In contrast, when the democratic state is seen to stand for a national “other”—when linkage is fractured or opposed—the same moral ties can be turned against democratic grit, instead motivating a duty to reject or resist the demands of that democratic state.
+In contrast, when the democratic state is seen to stand for a national “other”—when linkage is fractured or opposed—the same moral ties can be subverted, instead motivating a duty to reject or resist the demands of that democratic state.
 Explicating this logic reveals very different moral underpinnings to different democracies, with important implications for understanding democratic resilience in East Asia and beyond.